-Analysis of trends of allocation of funds and utilisation of budgets for key adolescentfocused interventions in Bihar shows an inconsistent pattern across most programmes, with a greater thrusts on advancement of educational opportunities and nutritional outcomes, among all schemes.
+Analysis of trends of allocation of funds and utilisation of budgets for key adolescent-focused interventions in Bihar shows an inconsistent pattern across most programmes, with a greater thrusts on advancement of educational opportunities and nutritional outcomes, among all schemes.
 The Department of Education, with an annual budget of Rs.
 35,191 Crore (2020-21) accounts for nearly 16.6% of the state's budget.
 The relative utilisation of funds allocated to Mukhyamantri Kanya Utthan Yojana and Scheme for Adolescent Girls register the lowest among key programmes.

 Most of the Centrally Sponsored programmes relevant for adolescents fall in the 'core' category of schemes.
 Fund transfers from the Central government to the state government usually takes place after appraisal and approval of the annual Project Implementation Plan (PIP) of the schemes at the central level for all Centrally Sponsored Schemes.
-A number of departments of Government of Bihar come into play in delivering adolescent programmes in Bihar, offering entitlements ranging from free or subsidized education to opportunities of intensive skill development and
+A number of departments of Government of Bihar come into play in delivering adolescent programmes in Bihar, offering entitlements ranging from free or subsidized education to opportunities of intensive skill development and health counseling.

-&lt;sup>2 A Profile of Adolescents and Youth in India - Office of the Registrar General and Census Commissioner in India and UNFPA, 2014 health counseling.
 Programmes and schemes for adolescents in Bihar are delivered through different administrative modalities, which include (a) direct transfer of benefits to bank accounts of beneficiaries, (b) services and benefits delivered through institutional outlets, (c) services and benefits delivered through designated functionaries, (d) non-financial benefits delivered through web-portals and various forms of IEC materials; and (e) conditional cash transfers linked with specific educational or other accomplishments.